mediaelement/mediaelement/README.md

 		</object>
 	</video>

-### 3. Run startup script (make sure this is not in the `<head>` tag
+### 3. Run startup script (make sure this is not in the `<head>` tag or iOS 3 will fail)

 	<script>
 	$('video').mediaelementplayer();
 	</script>

-## Part 1: MediaElement.js
+## How it Works: MediaElement.js
 _HTML5 `<video>` and `<audio>` shim_

-`MediaElement.js` wraps the HTML5 media API around Flash and/or Silverlight plugins for browsers that don't support HTML5 or don't support the media codecs you're using.
+`MediaElement.js` is a set of custom Flash and Silverlight plugins that mimic the HTML5 MediaElement API for browsers that don't support HTML5 or don't support the media codecs you're using.
+Instead of using Flash as a _fallback_, Flash is used to make the browser seem HTML5 compliant and enable codecs like H.264 (via Flash) and even WMV (via Silverlight) on all browsers.

 	<script src="mediaelement.js"></script>
 	<video src="myvideo.mp4" width="320" height="240"></video>